demonph10/WeTrend/README.md

 This is the official implementation for our submitted paper:

->Penghang Yu, Shengsheng Qian, Bing-Kun Bao(2025).
-A Large-scale Benchmark and Large Language Model for Sudden Event Early Popularity Prediction
+>Penghang Yu, Shengsheng Qian, Sisi You, Bing-Kun Bao(2025).
+PredictGPT: A Large-scale Benchmark and Large Language Model for Sudden Event Early Popularity Prediction

 The dataset is available for download at https://pan.quark.cn/s/6761739798d9 (access key: m484).